 Adjunct Professor, College of Business and Public Administration, CSUSB

 Chief Scientist, Network and Space Systems, The Boeing Company

 Dr. Chahriar Assad joined The Boeing Company (then Hughes Aircraft Company) in the early 1990s.
-He is currently a Chief Scientist in charge of space qualification for the Network and Space Systems division.
+He is currently a Chief Scientist in charge of space qualification for the Space and Missile Systems division.
 During his tenure there, he has managed technical projects of increasing complexity and cost, ranging from a few million to over 100 million dollars.
-Chahriar has been awarded a US patent, holds multiple trade secrets, technical excellence awards, and is also a member of the highly selective Boeing Technical Fellowship.
+Chahriar has been awarded a US patent, holds multiple trade secrets, technical excellence awards, and he is also a Six Sigma Black Belt and a member of the highly selective Boeing Technical Fellowship.
 The recipient of a Hughes MBA Executive Graduate Fellowship to the Massachusetts Institute of Technology’s Sloan School of Management, Chahriar received his master’s in 2001.
 Prior to that, he earned his BS in Physics in 1987 and his Ph.D. in Atomic Physics in 1994 at Texas A&M University, where he was a Welch Foundation Pre-doctoral Scholarship recipient.
-He is an adjunct Professor in the College of Business and Public Administration at CSUSB, and also a lecturer in the Department of Engineering and the Department of Technical Management at UCLA Extension.
+Chahriar is an adjunct Professor in the College of Business and Public Administration at CSUSB, and also a lecturer in the Department of Engineering and the Department of Technical Management at UCLA Extension.
 In his leisure time, he enjoys teaching, cooking, motorcycles, computer hardware and software, ultra-light flying, percussion instruments, Persian poetry, and skiing.
 He is married and currently resides in Mar Vista, CA.

 Mohammad S. Bazaz, Ph.D.
 (ACCT 606, ACCT 610)

 Professor of Accounting, Department of Accounting & Finance, College of Business and Public Administration